-The Not Listed tab displays a list of products in DEAR which are not linked to any listing in the connected Amazon store.
+The Not Listed tab displays a list of products in DEAR that are not linked to any listing in the connected Amazon store.

 The Selected to be Listed tab displays DEAR products that have been selected in the first tab but have not yet been published to Amazon.

-The Failed tab displays products that were to be published to Amazon but were unsuccessful.
+The Failed tab displays products that were meant to be published to Amazon but failed publication.

 It is also possible that a product with a Failed status is still created in Amazon but in an incomplete state, or even appears fully complete (if Amazon had previous info on the published SKU) without correctly sending a notification to DEAR – DEAR is guided solely by Amazon response.

-- On the Not Listed tab, select the product/s you wish to publish.
-You can search products by SKU / name / attributes / category / brand, there is also a button to Select All products visible on this page.
+- On the Not Listed tab, select the product(s) you wish to publish.
+You can search products by SKU/name/attributes/category/brand; there is also a button to Select All products visible on the page.
 Products can be manually selected by clicking on the desired row (it will change status when selected).

 - Once selected, products to be listed will appear in the second tab.
-In this stage you can make the necessary changes to the price and condition.
+At this stage, you can make the necessary changes to the price and condition.

 - Price is taken from Price Tier selected on the setup page for this product but can be overridden.
-Price can applied in bulk to several products by clicking Bulk Apply To -> Price
+Price can be applied in bulk to several products by clicking Bulk Apply To -> Price.

 - You will need to select an Amazon Standard Identification Number (ASIN).
-Since we are publishing the products to Amazon using an existing Amazon ASIN (i.e. not creating an entirely new product ASIN) we must select the appropriate ASIN for each DEAR product selected for publishing.
-To do this, a special dialog box has been created that allows you to search for the required product in Amazon by keywords in the title or description, you can also filter by (category) to simplify the search.
+Since we are publishing the products to Amazon using an existing Amazon ASIN, i.e. not creating an entirely new product ASIN, we must select the appropriate ASIN for each DEAR product selected for publishing.
+To do this, a special dialogue box has been created, which allows you to search for the required product in Amazon by keywords in the title or description.
+You can also filter by (category) to simplify the search.

-- If you are not completely sure if you are mapping to the correct ASIN in Amazon you can simply click on the product in DEAR to open the product description window and also open the same product in Amazon website to see pictures/descriptions and make sure you are assigning the correct ASIN to the product in DEAR.
+- If you are not completely sure that you are mapping to the correct ASIN in Amazon, you can simply click on the product in DEAR to open the product description window and also open the same product on the Amazon website to see pictures/descriptions and make sure you are assigning the correct ASIN to the product in DEAR.

-When establishing a match, the user has 2 options Select ASIN & Close and Select ASIN & Next.
-In the first case, ASIN is assigned and the dialog is closed, in the second case ASIN is assigned and switched to the next product in the list selected for publication, which has not yet been assigned an ASIN.
-Once the ASIN is assigned to the last product, the dialog box is closed
+When establishing a match, the user has 2 options: Select ASIN & Close and Select ASIN & Next.
+In the first case, ASIN is assigned, and the dialogue is closed.
+In the second case, ASIN is assigned and switched to the next product in the list selected for publication, which has not yet been assigned an ASIN.
+Once the ASIN is assigned to the last product, the dialogue box is closed.

 - Once all fields have been filled in and ASIN correctly selected, click Publish to publish the listing to Amazon.

-NOTE: Often it happens that for the publication of a product under any brand requires authorisation from the manufacturer.
-If this happens, then DEAR displays an error message in the third Failed tab, and the user must manually perform the necessary actions on the Amazon site.
+NOTE: It often happens that the publication of a product under any brand requires authorisation from the manufacturer.
+If this happens, then DEAR displays an error message in the Failed tab, and the user must manually perform the necessary actions on the Amazon site.